General Information for Suppliers

-FIU uses GovQuote for electronic Request for Quotation (eRFQ) for goods and services under $75,000.
-GovQuote is the only free online marketplace dedicated to helping government agencies obtain quotes faster and more efficiently through the use of technology.
+FIU uses GovSpend for electronic Request for Quotation (eRFQ) for goods and services between $25,000 and $149,999.99.
+GovSpend is the only free online marketplace dedicated to helping government agencies obtain quotes faster and more efficiently through the use of technology.
 It is free to sign up and easy to use.
+For Suppliers that want to do business with FIU, you will need to sign up on the GovSpend site.
 When FIU posts an eRFQ, you will be instantly notified and can respond in less than 60 seconds.
-If you want the opportunity to do business with FIU, you need to sign up with GovQuote.
-For assistance on creating your account, setting up your categories, and much more, visit the GovQuote Help Center at help.govquote.us.
-Help chat specialists are also online Mon – Fri 9:00 AM – 5:00 PM EST.
+For assistance on creating your account, setting up your categories, and much more, visit the GovSpend Live Chat feature found on the lower right corner of your screen.
+Live Chat is available Mon – Fri 9:00 AM – 5:00 PM EST.

-Click here to see eRFQ’s posted on FIU’s page hosted by GovQuote.
+Click here to see eRFQ’s posted on FIU’s page hosted by GovSpend.

 Upon completion of performance of services or provision of goods, please submit all invoices for work completed to the FIU Accounts Payable department electronically to email@example.com for payment.
 Additionally, all payment questions should also be routed to the Accounts Payable department.
 Please refer to the Accounts Payable for contact information.
 This does not apply to invoices for service or provision of goods to FIU Libraries.

 Please be aware there are active fraudulent attempts to place POs and Request for Quotations (RFQ) that supposedly to originate from Florida International University.
 While the University cannot prevent this illegal activity, we are actively working with law enforcement to investigate these fraudulent attempts.